 Buy a journal for each of your characters, down to the look and the feel of what they might choose.
 Write in their voice, from their point of view.
 Make entries on a daily or weekly basis.
 What would they say in the privacy of that journal and how would they say it?
 Go to the library, to the park, a bookstore, or a coffee shop–how might your protagonist or other characters view those places or the people they see there or what they might overhear?

-At our Revision Retreat, you’ll get tips like this and more throughout our Revision program as you work on your scenes in our Big Picture and Generating Fresh Material sessions.
+During our Revision Retreat, you’ll get tips like this and more throughout the course.